Milan–Cortina d'Ampezzo bid for the 2026 Winter Olympics

-Milan–Cortina d'Ampezzo 2026 (Milan–Cortina d'Ampezzo; Milano-Anpezo 2026 or Milano-Ampëz 2026) was a successful bid for the 2026 Winter Olympics by the cities of Milan and Cortina d'Ampezzo and the Italian National Olympic Committee.
+Milan–Cortina d'Ampezzo 2026 (Milan–Cortina d'Ampezzo; Milan-Anpezo 2026) was a successful bid for the 2026 Winter Olympics by the cities of Milan and Cortina d'Ampezzo and the Italian National Olympic Committee.
 The IOC selected Milan-Cortina d'Ampezzo to host the 2026 Winter Olympics at the 134th IOC Session in Lausanne, Switzerland on 24 June 2019.

 History

 Considered Milan together with Valtellina as suitable candidates.
 The plan was for Milan to host the ice sports, while the snow sports would take place in Bormio, Santa Caterina di Valfurva and Livigno, which are already well-known destinations for Alpine skiing, cross-country skiing, snowboarding, biathlon, etc.

 On 10 March 2018, the mayor of Turin, Chiara Appendino, confirmed on her Facebook page that a bid to host the Games on the 20th anniversary of the 2006 Winter Olympics was being explored.
 She suggested that the bid would introduce a new, revolutionary model for hosting the Games, with sustainability at the forefront.
 On 17 March, Appendino sent a letter to CONI officially expressing her support, after having resolved an initial split in support amongst fellow council members.
 The following week, municipal council gave the green light to start the procedure for the establishment of a "Torino 2026" association.
 The not-for-profit entity will have the task of overseeing the analysis and research necessary to evaluate the feasibility of an eventual candidature of Turin to host the Winter Olympics.

 On 29 March 2018, two days before the deadline for cities to join the dialogue stage, it was confirmed that CONI would bid to host the 2026 Games in Milan and Turin and a letter of intent had been sent to the IOC.
 The bid is complicated by the fact that the 134th IOC Session is scheduled to be held in Milan in 2019.
 If an Italian city proceeds to the candidature stage, the venue for the IOC session will need to be changed to a different country.